C-Plus-Minus/kubercourse/README.md

-# Kubercourse - a Kubernetes-based Concourse CI deployment
+# Kubercourse - Concourse CI on Kubernetes
-**NOTE**: This document is heavily under construction!
+**NOTE**: This document is under construction!

+Hi and welcome!

+This project helps you to set up Kubernetes on your server and deploy the Concourse CI pipeline with its database, worker and web instances.
+Simply follow the steps below and you should be good.

+The setup is optimized for single-node operation mode - i.e. it will run a resource friendly Kubernetes cluster on your server or working station with no external dependencies to could services or the like.

 ### Deploying a Kubernetes environment with k3s
 A lightweight Kubernetes cluster can be set up semi-automatically by executing `curl -sfL https://get.k3s.io | sh -` on the server shell.
 To verify the installation, execute the command `k3s kubectl get node` - it should display the actual node name.

 ### Generating cryptographic keys
-Run the generator inside the concourse/config/keys/ directory to create kryptographic keys for the web and worker instanes.
+Run the generator inside the concourse/config/keys/ directory to create cryptographic keys for the web and worker instances.

 ### Configuring perisistent volumes
 Set the local storage /paths/ inside the worker-pv.yml/web-pv.yml files to point to the generated keys.
 To do so, simply replace all the {{stuff}} with **absolute paths to the directories** which contain the keys.
-Also, configure a local storage /path/ for
-Postgres inside the database-pv.yml to enable persistence.
+Also enter the name of your node.
+Then, configure a local storage /path/ for Postgres inside the database-pv.yml to enable persistence (it's just an empty directory where you'd like your db to store its stuff).

 ### Configuring configMaps and secrets
 Configure config-maps.yml and secrets.yml inside the concourse/config/ directory by replacing all the {{stuff}} with proper values.